The gap between the networks exploding traffic capacity and the network and security tools

 The Packetron has a nominal processing capacity of 80GbE.
 Though actual performance may vary based on the application and or number of applications that are run simultaneously on a single Packetron module.
 As a modular, field replaceable module, users can add Packetron modules to scale up their processing needs.

-Figure depicts schematic deployment of Niagara's Open Visibility Platform (OVP).
+The figure depicts schematic deployment of Niagara's Open Visibility Platform (OVP).
 Security application can be deployed on Packetron modules as part of the SSL/TLS decryption platform.
 This powerful combination enhances the efficiency of both the decryption platform and the on-board resident security application, delivering a cyber threat detection multiplier.